Understanding food labels

 If you’re not sure how much of a food to eat, have a look at the food label.
 Food labels appear on all packaged foods and drinks.

-Look out for the traffic lights on food labels
+Look out for the red, amber and green on food labels

-Some food labels use a traffic-light system which makes it easier to choose food that is lower in fat and sugar.
+Some food labels use red, amber and green colour coding which makes it easier to choose food that is lower in total fat, saturated fat, and sugar and salt.
 Choose more ’greens’ and ’ambers’ and fewer 'reds'.

 Read more about food labelling on NHS Choices